crileyarch/eks-demonstration/README.md

-# Octank Mortgage Application in AWS
+# Simulated Mortgage Broker Application in AWS

 ## Business Problem

-Octank is migrating core legacy applications to Amazon Web Services (AWS).
-One application, the mortgage broker application, provides rates to the broker and a link to a mortgage approval system.
-This application needs to be migrated to AWS but done in such a fashion to allow for enhancement of the platform by third parties.
-Specifically there is a request to add credit checking early in the loan process.
-This is to inform brokers as to what mortgage products would be most suitable prior to executing the lengthy approval process.
+Customer is migrating core legacy applications to Amazon Web Services (AWS).
+One application, the mortgage broker application, provides rates to the broker and will be enhanced with FICO details for a customer.
+This application needs to be migrated to AWS but done in such a fashion to allow for enhancement of the platform  This is to inform brokers as to what mortgage products would be most suitable prior to executing the lengthy approval process.

 ## Original Architecture

-The original architecture is a three tier architecture comprised of web (React), middleware (Spring Boot), and database tiers (MySQL).
+The original architecture is a three tier architecture comprised of web (React), middleware (Spring Boot), and a database tier (MySQL).
 Future development will be polyglot programming in nature as new hires and outsourced solutions are leveraged with alternative languages such as Node, Python and Go.

 ## Customer Challenges and Requests

-The customer has identified challenges in supporting 1/ multiple environments, 2/ identification of costs associated with using containers in AWS and on-premises, 3/ and the use of test automation as part of the CI/CD process.
+The customer has identified challenges in supporting 1/ multiple environments, 2/ identification of costs associated with using containers in AWS and on-premises, 3/ and the desire to DevOps practices in software delivery.

 ## Demonstration Story

-The demonstration will focus on the topics discussed in MB2 including multi-cloud support, developer independence, traceability / deployment improvements via CI/CD and security.
+The demonstration will focus on the topics discussed in prior conversations including security, agility, speed and cost savings.

 ### Security